Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Intervalley-scattering gap for armchair domain wall in Dirac mass

 Since $v_x$ is in $\frac{1}{N_x}$ it is justified to only keep the first order contribution in $\frac{p}{N_x}$, which will lead to a constant term thanks to the prefactor $\frac{1}{N_x^2}$, while higher order contributions will disappear in the thermodynamic limit.
 We get

 and finally

 which is the expression quoted in the main text.
-The predicted gap of $2|\kappa|$ is compared to the gap in modes we obtain by numerical exact diagonalization of the tight-binding Hamiltonian (Fig.~\ref{fig:3}d).
+The predicted gap of $2|\kappa|$ is compared to the gap in modes we obtain by numerical exact diagonalization of the tight-binding Hamiltonian (Fig.~\ref{fig:app2}a,b).

-Finally if we go from a sharp domain wall to a smooth domain wall, the gap gets drastically reduced, as can be seen in Fig.~\ref{fig:appendix}.
+Finally if we go from a sharp domain wall to a smooth domain wall, the gap gets drastically reduced, as can be seen in Fig.~\ref{fig:app2}c.
 Our smooth domain walls are obtained by convolution of a sharp DW (step function) with a gaussian of desired width $\xi$.
 The drop in the value of the gap is coherent with our analysis as the value of the gap is tuned by the Fourier coefficients linking states close to $K$ to states close to $-K$.
 Indeed, as the smoothness of the domain wall increases, which means as its typical width increases, the width of its Fourier transform decreases.
 This gives support to our assessment that the gap is a second order effect caused by the sharpness of the domain wall.